Mutual Credit Union Announces, Karen White as the New Branch Manager at the Cherry Street branch in Vicksburg, MS

 If you’ve been targeted

-Your Turn: How do you determine if you’ve been targeted by a pending package scam?
-Tell us about it in the comments.
+Your Turn: Have you been targeted by a smishing scam?
+Tell us about it in the comments!

 For more information about Mutual Credit Union, please follow this link to our webpage.
 For additional questions, please contact the marketing department at firstname.lastname@example.org or call (601) 636-7523 ext.
 1226.